 For our sample, we combine data from four different administrative registers with university admissions and funding data so that we observe a number of important schooling and labour market outcomes.
 First, from the Danish Student Register, we observe, annually, enrollment and any credentials obtained from specific university programs and institutions.
 For individuals who graduated from ordinary high schools, we observe the average high school grade which was used to qualify for university.
-In the second register, the Integrated Database for Labour Market Research (IDA), we observe annual earnings and other labour market in the 1987 archived report.
+In the second register, the Integrated Database in the 1987 archived report.
 If we add an additional year of delay in the model, we will lose a cohort of data, which we prefer not to do since much of the identifying variation is cross-cohort variation.
 In Online Appendix J, we report estimates from a four period model, which does not change any of our key findings.

-$^{^{8}}$ The sample programs represent 80% of all the fixed enrollment quotas at the 8 universities during the sample period.
+&lt;sup>8The sample programs represent 80% of all the fixed enrollment quotas at the 8 universities during the sample period.

-9Students who might want to switch programs would be required to apply again through the normal admissions process.
+&lt;sup>9Students who might want to switch programs would be required to apply again through the normal admissions process.
 In our data, 76% of the students are still enrolled in the same field of study in their fourth year of study.
 Among those who are still enrolled in any candidature 91% are enrolled in the same field.